lmas/thesis/thesis.typ

 MASS function to calculate a first set of distance profiles.
 _Zhong et al._  @mueen created this function and it's shown later in @massv2.

-TODO: explain that first loop is the training phase
+#TODO("explain that first loop is the training phase")

 // Adds zero-padded line numbers to code blocks
 #show raw.line: it => {